Foxy’s Fall Classic

 The Last 25 Miles

-Within ten minutes I am feeling like a new man.
+Within ten minutes I was feeling like a new man.
 It’s amazing what three pounds of water can do so quickly.
-Astonished by how miraculously I recovered, I am now able to ride the rest of the ride with Ken and others.
+Astonished by how miraculously I recovered, I was able to ride the rest of the ride with Ken and others.

-We are riding in an efficient paceline, going about 17 mph.
-Making the last miles of the ride totally uneventful.
-Which leads Ken to reflect on one unique aspect of this particular ride together.
+We were riding in an efficient paceline, going about 17 mph.
+During this last part of the ride which was uneventful, Ken reflected on one unique aspect of this particular ride together.

 - Miles: 100

 - Average speed: First 25 miles: 21.5 mph; Last 75 miles: 14.0 mph; Overall: 16.0 mph